Igalia/webkit-container-sdk/README.md

 as well as scripts to run the image using `podman`.

-Once you entered the container, you can navigate to a WebKit checkout and compile using Tools/Scripts/build-webkit --gtk / --wpe, as usual.
+Once you entered the container, you can navigate to a WebKit checkout and compile using `./Tools/Scripts/build-webkit [--gtk|--wpe]`, as usual.

-Please refer to the documentation in the **docs** subdirectory for further information on what the SDK provides and how it greatly simplifies WebKit development and removes a lot of friction, by providing a reproducible, consistent development/testing environment for all our users/developers.
+There is extra documentation in the **docs** subdirectory for further information the SDK provides but the guide below will cover common usage.

 ### Quickstart guide